ProofGeneral/PG/ci/simple-tests/README.md

 coq-test-prelude-correct
 : test that the Proof General prelude is correct coq-test-goals-present
-: Test that Proof General shows goals correctly in various situations.
-  Test also that in other situations the response buffer contains the right output and is visible in two-pane mode. coq-test-three-window
+: Test that Proof General shows goals and responses correctly in various situations and that the expected thing is visible in two-pane mode.
+Test also that extending and retracting works as expected when huge goals cause a delay. coq-test-three-window
 : Test three-pane mode for different frame sizes, including ones that are too small for three windows.